etlbox/etlbox.website/doks_v1.8/content/docs/blocking-transformations/overview.md

 **Sort**: Buffers all input rows and produces sorted output when all data is received.

 **WaitTransformation**: Pauses execution until one or more input components complete.
 Useful for orchestration.

+**ChatBatchTransformation**: Sends a batch of rows to an `IChatClient` as one request and emits the returned items.
+Part of `ETLBox.AI`.

+**EmbeddingBatchTransformation**: Creates embeddings for a batch of rows with one generator call and writes each vector back onto its row.
+Part of `ETLBox.AI`.